nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/loncontes-calculate-fees.md

     ```
     DateTime dueDate = CheckoutDate.AddDays(Material.MaterialType.CheckoutDays);
     ```
-1. To calculate the fee, you need to find out the number of days between today and the dueDate
+1. To calculate the fee, you need to find out the number of days between the ReturnDate and the dueDate
     ```
-    int daysLate = (DateTime.Today - dueDate);
+    int daysLate = (ReturnDate - dueDate).Days;
     ```
 1. The actual late fee will be the product of `daysLate` and the `_lateFeePerDay`:
     ```